 A highly skilled winger who can both score and set up scoring chances, Puistola has quick hands, very good vision and can shake off defenders with creative dekes.
 He goes to the high-scoring areas and generates a lot of chances from the slot.
 It often looks like he doesn’t shoot as hard as he could because he can pick his spots so well.
 He has a special finishing ability and he can score with a wrister, backhander or one-timer.
 His skating is starting to come along nicely.
 He has good mechanics but needs to add quickness.
 Puistola competes hard and is useful on the penalty kill.
 He is pretty good in his own end, but can be too stagnant at times, however.

 4. D Antti Tuomisto – Ässät (U20)

 Tuomisto, who logged lots of ice-time for Ässät U20, made significant improvements from the previous season.
 He plays with his head up, sees the entire ice and makes crisp passes on the breakout.
 He has a cannon for a slap shot with good velocity and accuracy on it.
-He has excellent size, some snarl and doesn’t shy away from battles and playing rough in the defensive zone.
+He has excellent size, some toughness and doesn’t shy away from battles and playing rough in the defensive zone.
 As he continues to work on his skating, mechanics and strength, he could become a force in all three zones.
 Tuomisto is headed to NCAA for the 2020-21 season.